AlexBrown97/to-do-tech-test/README.md

 Our users are keen to be able to add point values to tasks with a natural language style input.
 When a user inputs a task name they should be able to say, for example, 'do stuff 10pts' and have a task added of the form `{name: 'do stuff', points: 10}`.

-## [Optional] Design requests
+## Design requests

-Design has a few things they'd like to see changed before this goes out!
+If you have some time, design has a few things they'd like to see changed before this goes out!

 - Centre the card vertically on the page
 - Make the TODO heading more prominant, bigger and bolder.